zvibinyamin/M-Notepad/README.md

 # WordPad as "Notepad"

-The software has three menus Help - and Edit, File.
+The software has three menus "Help", "Edit" and "Help".

 Details of the menu:
 - "File" contains three options: Open, Save, Exit